maynhile13105/AI-Probabilistic-Model/README.md

 ### Data Exploration
 - Stock: Identify the specific stock
-- Market Trend: Represent the actual trend of the stock (Bullish, Bearish, or Neutral)
+- Market Trend: Represent the actual trend of the stock (Bullish, Bearish, or Neutral), used for computing rewards, not observed directly by the agent
 - Date: Time in sequence
 - Volume Change: The observation 1
 - Price Change: The observation 2